 But it's a one-way street.

-And it's gonna be a good one.
+And it's going to be a lot of money.

 All right, we are watching Donald Trump.

-He's speaking at carrier air conditioner.
+He's speaking at Carrier Air Conditioner.

-1,100 Jobs now saved a carrier.
+1,100 jobs now saved at Carrier.

 Donald Trump cared where others didn't.